skd19092003/skd-games/README.md

 # skd-games
- hi this is skd and this is my project
+ hi this is skd and this is my project.